Legal Advice Sector LDP

 Designed For Your Sector

-The content of the programme has been refined and enhanced, building on the highly positive evaluation of Cohort 1.
-It is based on our scoping research into the leadership needs of the sector.
-It builds on the learning gained from work with Cohort 1 of the programme, and is guided by an Advisory Group made up of a mix of practitioners, advisers and other experts from the advice sector.
+The content of the programme was refined and enhanced, building on the highly positive evaluation of Cohort 1.
+It is based on our scoping research into the leadership needs of the sector, and is guided by an Advisory Group made up of a mix of practitioners, advisers and other experts from the advice sector.

 What It Must Achieve

-We believe that this programme should give three core things for attendees, for their organisations and for the sector:
+We believe that this programme delivered three core things for attendees, for their organisations and for the sector:

 - The key qualities and competencies of resilient leaders in the sector